join the p h s booster club here

 May 20, 2025

-Seven Falcons senior athletes gathered for this year’s annual signing ceremony including (from left to right) Vinnie Volpe, Lacrosse (Howard Community College), Rachel Longbrake, Field Hockey (Skidmore College), Eleanore Huber, Field Hockey (Coker University), Gabriel Hermann, Diving (Catholic University), Amelia Goettsch, Track and Field (Wesleyan College), Roma Diak, Cross Country & Track (Dickinson College), and Ruhika Bhat, Tennis (Georgetown University).
+Seven Falcon senior athletes gathered for this year’s annual signing ceremony including (from left to right) Vinnie Volpe, Lacrosse (Howard Community College), Rachel Longbrake, Field Hockey (Skidmore College), Eleanore Huber, Field Hockey (Coker University), Gabriel Hermann, Diving (Catholic University), Amelia Goettsch, Track and Field (Wesleyan College), Roma Diak, Cross Country & Track (Dickinson College), and Ruhika Bhat, Tennis (Georgetown University).

 Falcons Take Home Region Titles